formkit/docs-content/inputs/mask.md

 ### Shift & replace mode

 By default, the characters of a mask are automatically shifted forward when typing.
 This is notable when a mask is already populated and you place the cursor at or near the beginning of the input and begin typing.
 The characters following your cursor are "shifted" forward as you type.
-In replace mode however, subsequent characters are overwritten with a new value.
+In replace mode, however, subsequent characters are overwritten with a new value:

 <example
   name="Mask input - shift vs replace"
   file="/_content/examples/mask/shift-replace.vue">
 </example>

-## Select mode
+### Select mode

-In select mode equivalent `char` type tokens are grouped into selectable text ranges.
+In select mode, equivalent `char` type tokens are grouped into selectable text ranges.
 FormKit automatically selects these text ranges when clicking or focusing the input.
 These selection ranges are maintained as the user is typing.
-When used tastefully this produces a clear UX as the user is aware of what value they are expected to enter.
+When used tastefully, this produces a clear UX as the user is aware of what value they are expected to enter.

-Additionally, when an input is select mode, the user can use the arrow keys or tab key to shift their focus from one selection range to another.
+Additionally, when an input is in select mode, the user can use the arrow or tab keys to shift their focus from one selection range to another:

 <example
   name="Mask input - select"